About JAC website multilingualization

 The number of young people working on construction sites continues to decrease, and the labor shortage is becoming more serious.
 In response to this, the Immigration Control and Refugee Recognition Act was amended at the extraordinary Diet session in 2018, and a new residence status, "Specified Skills," was created.

-This residence status is a system that accepts foreign nationals as workers with equal treatment as Japanese people in specific industrial fields where there is still a serious labor shortage despite every effort being made.
+This status of residence is a system that accepts foreigners as workers on the same basis as Japan in Specified Industry Fields, where there is still a serious labor shortage no matter what efforts are made.

-Compared to other industries, the construction industry has a higher rate of missing technical intern trainees, and in some cases the missing trainees end up working illegally at other construction sites.
-There are also concerns that if rival companies start hiring foreigners as cheap labor, it could distort the fair competitive environment among construction companies.
-As an industry, it is necessary to firmly establish rules on wages, social insurance, and safety and health, and eliminate companies that do not follow the rules.
+In the construction industry, compared to other industries, Technical Intern Training students are missing, and there is a current situation where missing trainees are working at another construction site in a state of illegal employment.
+In addition, there are concerns that if rival companies hire foreigners as cheap labor, it will distort the fair competition environment among construction companies, so it is necessary for the industry to firmly establish rules for wages, social insurance, and health and safety to eliminate companies that do not abide by the rules.

-To address these issues, in the construction sector, before obtaining residence status from the Immigration Services Agency, the accepting company is now required to prepare an acceptance plan and obtain certification from the Ministry of Land, Infrastructure, Transport and Tourism, and even after certification, the implementation status of the certified plan is required to be confirmed by the Ministry of Land, Infrastructure, Transport and Tourism or an appropriate employment supervision organization.
+In response to these problems, in the construction field, before obtaining a status of residence from Immigration Services Agency of Japan, host companies are required to prepare an acceptance plan and obtain certification from the Ministry of Land, Infrastructure, Transport and Tourism, and even after certification, they are required to receive confirmation from the Ministry of Land, Infrastructure, Transport and Tourism or the Appropriate Employment Supervision Agency regarding the implementation status of the certification plan.

-And with the establishment of this system, unlike the past where people were not allowed to continue to stay in Japan after completing Technical Intern Training (ii), etc., it is now possible for them to continue working as a valuable asset for a company for a total of five years.
-In addition, people who have completed Technical Intern Training and have returned to their home countries can now be called back and directly employed.
+With the establishment of this system, unlike in the past, when continued residence was not allowed after completing the Technical Intern Training (ii) degree, it is now possible to continue to work as a force for companies for a total of five years.
+In addition, returning Technical Intern Training graduates can now be re-recruited and directly employed.

 Glossary